 When traders think about risk management, they might often imagine it to be a very detailed and multifaceted process.
 This is the wrong perception though since money control and risk management are pretty straightforward.
-In fact, anyone with the ability to count their assets can be able to come up with a formidable risk control plan.
+In fact, anyone with the ability to count their assets can be able to come up with a formidable risk control plan in forex.

 1. Establish your risk tolerance levels

 As a general rule when you are trading forex, there are a few key things that you should never do.
 These are:

 - Risking more money than you can afford.

 - Using too much leverage.

 - Trading without set limits.

 All of these three are simply covered in the same topic of risk tolerance.
 In the forex market, you must know how much you are willing to risk.
 You must also have a clear perspective of what will happen if you end up losing your money in case a trade goes wrong.
 Most traders actually get into the market knowing that they should not invest huge sums of cash especially if they are new to the business or if they are not sure of the market status.
 A lot of them, however, do not simply know the specifics of where their limits should be.